earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ## Beating TimSort

-Doing that, we now can finally beat Timsort at merging sorted lists, not just when the list is a heterogeneous mix of elements, but also when its all integers, or floating point numbers or one byte per char strings.
+Doing that, we now can finally beat Timsort at merging sorted lists, not just when the list is a heterogeneous mix of elements, but also when it's all integers, or floating-point numbers, or one byte per char strings.

 <div class="wide">
 {% picture {{site.pimages}}{{page.slug}}/summary1-int.png --picture --alt {{ Our Merge beating TimSort }} %}